About the film

 Animated documentary by Joanna Kozuch.

 The project is realized in co-production with Anima-Pol (PL), Radio and Televison Slovakia and TVP (PL).
-The development and the realization of the project was financially supported by Slovak Audiovisual Fund, Polish Film Institute, Creative Europe MEDIA, by Ministry of Culture of Slovak Republic, by Bratislava Self-Governing Region and Literary Fund.
+The development and the realization of the project was financially supported by Slovak Audiovisual Fund, Polish Film Institute, the programme of European Union Creative Europe MEDIA, Lodz Film Fund, Ministry of Culture of Slovak Republic, Bratislava Self-Governing Region and Literary Fund.

 Director: Joanna Kozuch